ellysh/dota2-combo-bots/README.md

 2. [Official documentation](https://developer.valvesoftware.com/wiki/Dota_2_Workshop_Tools/Scripting/Built-In_Ability_Names) is deprecated and uses obsoleted talent names.
 Please do not use them and read the actual values from the game instead.

 The bot will follow rules from this sheet when it gains a new level and updates its abilities.

+### SKILL_USAGE

+The `SKILL_USAGE` sheet describes conditions when the bot should use each of hero abilities.
+The conditions are implemented as the functions in the `bot/utility/ability_usage_algorithms.lua` file.
+If you want to add a new condition, you should implement the function in this file with the corresponding name.

+These are columns of this sheet:

+1. Skill Name - this is the built-in name of a hero ability.
+2. Any Mode - this is the function name, which will check the condition.

 ## Contributing